Yuka Takaoka: Attack on Phoenix Luna

-On May 23, 2019, Takaoka was looking at Luna's cell phone after he had come home late, and claimed that she saw photos of Luna being intimate with another woman.
 Takaoka said she became sad, and both wanted Luna dead and wanted to die herself.
-She then stabbed Luna in the abdomen in his sleep.
 She then took a bloodied Luna to the lobby of their residence.
-In a now-infamous photo, Takaoka is shown sitting on the floor of the residence lobby and ignoring officers arriving at the scene, with her legs covered in Luna's blood while smoking a cigarette and calling through her cell phone.
-Takaoka claimed that, "Since I loved him so much, I just couldn’t help it.
+In a now-infamous photo, Takaoka is shown sitting on the floor of the residence lobby next to Luna's nude, unconscious body and ignoring officers arriving at the scene, with her legs covered in Luna's blood while smoking a cigarette and calling through her cell phone, reportedly stating that "I did not want to go anywhere, so I sat down at the outside staircase ...
+I did not call emergency services because I intended to die after watching him die from the stabbing."
+Takaoka claimed that, "Since I loved him so much, I just couldn't help it.
 After killing [him], I, too, wanted to die."
 She was arrested and charged with attempted murder.
-Luna was hospitalized in critical condition, but survived the attack.
+Luna was hospitalized in critical condition and remained in a coma for five days, but survived the attack and made a full recovery.
+While in custody inside a patrol car, Takaoka flashed what was described as an "evil grin" to an unknown person.